Love in Simla: Box office

-In India, Love In Simla was the fifth highest-grossing film of 1960.
+In India, Love in Simla was the fifth highest-grossing film of 1960.
 It grossed ₹1.7 crore in 1960.

 In the Soviet Union, the film was released in 1963 and came third place on the year's Soviet box office chart.
 The film drew a Soviet box office audience of 35 million viewers, making it one of the top 20 most successful Indian films in the Soviet Union.

+Sequels

+Love in Simla had 2 sequels thus forming a trilogy.
+The first one was Love in Tokyo starring Mukherjee and Asha Parekh in the lead roles and was released in 1966 and the second one was Love in Bombay starring Mukherjee and Waheeda Rehman which released in 2013 due to going over the budget.